 While research suggests that THC may affect fetal brain development in the womb, it’s very difficult to determine the extent of the harms.
 Evidence from Dr. Dreher’s study, as well as anecdotal evidence, attests that marijuana-exposed children can be just as healthy and cognitively engaged as non-exposed children.
 That is, as long as the children are given the resources they need to excel.
 Yet, at the same time, many medical professionals and parents argue that anything that potentially influences the way an infant’s brain develops should be avoided.

-Marijuana can provide a lot of relief to mothers during pregnancy.
-From reducing stress and morning sickness to treating ailments like hyperemesis gravidarum.
+If personal accounts are worth anything, marijuana can provide a lot of relief to mothers during pregnancy.
+Anecdotal reports suggest that women are consuming cannabis for a variety of pregnancy ailments, including stress, morning sickness, and even aiding ailments like hyperemesis gravidarum.
 Do the potential benefits outweigh the risks?
-That’s an extremely personal decision to make.
+That’s an extremely personal decision to make, and the research at this point is unclear.
+Though, when it comes to a baby, caution is always best.

 What do you think?
 When it comes to prenatal marijuana use, are we being too cautious or not cautious enough?
 Share your thoughts with us on social media or in the comments section below.
 We’d love to hear from you!